Bravewave/CATERupload/README.md

 # CATERupload
 This is a repository for my 3rd year dissertation project, as part of my MComp degree.
-The code within is for a web portal, allowing users to upload a video file to a remote server which runs that video through various command line processes, then returns the processed video to the use via a Google Drive upload.
+The code within is for a web portal, allowing users to upload a video file to a remote server which runs that video through various command line processes, then returns the processed video to the user via a Google Drive upload, with a confirmation email.

 ## Project Background
 CATER (Combined Animal Tracking & Environment Reconstruction) is a computer vision framework developed by collaborators at Munster University and the University of Sheffield with the goal of facilitating small animal tracking.
 Given a top-down video of a moving subject against a complex background, it both calculates a trajectory for that object through the use of unaries as well as creating a mosaic from the video frames to match that trajectory.